 Cognitive psychologists regard sensation seeking as a stable personality trait that varies across individuals.
 Sensation seekers are those people that search for new, intense, and varied experiences that can be associated with real or imagined physical, social, and financial risks.
 The trait generates behaviors in many areas that are less frequently observed among those endowed with lower degrees of the sensation-seeking trait: these include risky driving, risky sexual behavior, frequent career changes, gambling, and even crime.
-Sensation seeking behavior crosses many domains; hence, a roulette player may also drive too fast and trade too frequently.
-Trading, then, can fit the definition of a sensation seeking for some people.
+Sensation-seeking behavior crosses many domains; hence, a roulette player may also drive too fast and trade too frequently.
+Trading, then, can fit the definition of sensation-seeking for some people.

 Last Updated: 6/25/2018